 Professional conduct in relation to taxation (PCRT)

-This latest PCRT responds to the Government’s challenge to the professional bodies, made in March 2015, to take a greater lead in setting and enforcing clear professional standards around the facilitation and promotion of tax avoidance.
+- The latest PCRT responds to the government’s challenge to the professional bodies to take a greater lead in setting and enforcing clear professional standards around the facilitation and promotion of tax avoidance.

-In addition to the report, ICAEW has prepared a set of Q&A's to offer further guidance, and Michael Izza, ICAEW Chief Executive, has shared his views on tax avoidance on his blog.
+ICAEW has prepared a set of Q&A's to offer further guidance on PCRT and Michael Izza, ICAEW Chief Executive, has shared his views on tax avoidance on his blog.

 ICAEW Deputy President Nick Parker and ICAEW Investigations Case Manager, Sophie Falcon guide members through the background to the challenge, the changes to the code of practice and what to watch out for in this short webinar.